oxsecurity/megalinter/docs/descriptors/terraform_checkov.md

                         IaC root directory (can not be used together with --file).
-  -f FILE, --file FILE  IaC file(can not be used together with --directory) --skip-path SKIP_PATH
+  -f FILE, --file FILE  IaC file(can not be used together with --directory) --external-checks-dir EXTERNAL_CHECKS_DIR
-                        Path (file or directory) to skip, using regular expression logic, relative to current working
-                        directory.
-Word boundaries are not implicit; i.e., specifying "dir1" will skip any directory or subdirectory named "dir1".
-Ignored with -f.
-Can be specified multiple times.
-  --external-checks-dir EXTERNAL_CHECKS_DIR
                         Directory for custom checks to be loaded.
 Can be repeated